miket7f/miket7f.github.io/pages/Introduction to Advanced Model Rocketry.md

 - our post-flight analysis tool **Rocketree Studio**
 - and our rocket **Buffalo**

-Because you will work with those products, a lot, we want to briefly introduce you to them.
+Because you will work with those products a lot, we want to briefly introduce you to them.
 ### Rocketree Stack
 Rocketree Stack is our newest flight computer system.
-A flight computer has to carry out many different tasks, and most often those are united on a single PCB.
+A flight computer has to carry out many different tasks and most often those are united on a single PCB.
 However, our design is highly modular and splits the tasks across three or more different boards.

 Buffalo Stack:
 ![](/assets/images/DSC00751-2.jpg)